oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

 ![Open in new tab](./images/open-new-tab.png "")

-Notice that all of the records are displayed in json format without any filters.
+>**Note:** Notice that all of the records are displayed in json format without any filters.
 This api is unprotected and open to the public for consumption.
 In a production environment with senstive information, it is a best practice to require authentication to the AutoRest Enabled table, which can be accomplished by selecting the ellipsis, clicking edit, then toggling the switch when editting the REST Enabled Object.

 ![Authorization toggle button](./images/require-authentication.png "")

 In this example, let's leave it as default.

+5. Copy the **Url** from the New Tab in a note for Lab 5.
+This will be used in our App that we deploy.

 ## Task 3: (Optional) Access the API using OpenAPI (Swagger) tool.